macadyls/Mapping-Cities-API/README.md

 ## VacationPy

-A heatmap has been generated using the jupyter extension gmap for each of the selected cities and their humidity.
+A heatmap has been generated using the jupyter extension gmap for each of the selected cities and their **humidity**.
 A filter is then applied to spot the best weather conditions, that is:

 - A max temperature lower than 80 degrees but higher than 70.
 - Wind speed less than 10 mph.